 Fitness Industry KPIs are a way for these businesses to track their performance.
-2020 has been a turbulent year for the fitness industry but it’s clear that the businesses that understand their numbers are the ones more likely to survive, recoil and prosper.
+The last couple of years have been turbulent for the fitness industry but it’s clear that the businesses that understood their numbers are the ones who were more likely to survive, recoil and prosper.
 Revenue and profit are both vital numbers, as in any business but there are some key metrics that make sense for any gym or fitness studio to track.

 Key Fitness Industry KPIs

 The important numbers for a gym, like any business, are around: